top of page

 Protecting Lives and Livelihoods

 Incidents in confined spaces can have devastating effects on workers, families, and businesses.
-By investing in accredited confined space training and adhering to the latest WA WHS regulations and AS2865, employers not only fulfil their legal responsibilities—they protect lives.
+By investing in accredited confined-space training and adhering to the latest WA WHS regulations and AS2865, employers not only fulfil their legal responsibilities, but they also protect lives.

 For more information on confined space safety, training, and compliance in Western Australia, contact Safety Heights & Rescue Training (RTO: 52610), your local experts in workplace safety and rescue.